Click on a blue hyperlink of interest.

 Once data entry is completed, or the prescribed Excel spreadsheets loaded and joined to form a single spreadsheet if necessary, the program is run, and a result is obtained, almost immediately.
 In addition, if requested, the data entered can be left with the client as an Excel spreadsheet or PDF file emailed to the client.
 A paper copy of that detailed data can be provided, but with a large election that can extend to a large number of pages.

 Any IBM-compatible computer, running Windows 98 or later, is satisfactory.
 A single USB drive is sufficient.
 Inkjet or laser printers are equally acceptable.
-If a printer is unavailable, the report is usually simple enough to be transcribed from the monitor display, but PRSAV-T Inc. can print a report and post or email it to the client.
+If a printer is unavailable, the report is usually simple enough to be transcribed from the monitor display or as a screenshot, but PRSAV-T Inc. can print a report and post or email it to the client.
 PRSAV-T Inc. can usually bring a laptop (to be used by its Officers only), but many clients prefer to have us use their computers.

 Filling any casual vacancies after a PR election: Click on the hyperlink at left for more details.
 The PRSA recommends that the important principle of direct election by the voters of all the representatives, as also specified in Sections 7 and 24 of the Australian Constitution, be maintained in the filling of casual vacancies by a prescribed re-examination of the ballots cast at the election at which the vacating representatives were elected.

-Surchages A-D: The minimum base hourly charge per person assisting increases by 25 percent of the base charge for each case, A to D below.
+Surcharges A-D: The base hourly charge per person assisting increases by 25 percent of the base charge for each case, A to D below.
 It doubles in the event - which good planning would normally make unlikely - that all four surcharges A-D apply.

 * * * * * * * *